The Foundation has decided to announce the program in 2021, and thereafter most likely every second year.

 The program is open to researchers in all academic disciplines: medicine, engineering and technology, natural sciences, social sciences and humanities/religion, and also in the interfaces between them.

-Researchers who received a recruitment package as part of the Foundation’s molecular medicine initiative (Lund University, University of Gothenburg, Linköping University and Umeå University) or the Wallenberg Autonomous Systems Program (KTH Royal Institute of Technology, Chalmers University of Technology, Lund University, Linköping University and Umeå University) cannot be nominated for a Wallenberg Academy Fellows grant.
+Researchers who received a recruitment package as part of the Foundation’s molecular medicine initiative (Lund University, University of Gothenburg, Linköping University and Umeå University) or the Wallenberg Autonomous Systems Program (KTH Royal Institute of Technology, Chalmers University of Technology, Lund University, Linköping University and Umeå University) or Wallenberg Centre for Quantum Technology cannot be nominated for a Wallenberg Academy Fellows grant.

 A candidate cannot be nominated by more than one university.
 A candidate must, when nominated by a specific university, approve the nomination.